A summary of our 2013 travels with photographs and a (temporary) return to the world of gainful employment

 Wat Rong Khun (the White Temple) in Chiang Rai

-Above left: Colourfully painted mask from Dan Sai Folk Museum and above right: Shan woman praying at Wat Prathat Doi Kong Mu in Mae Hong Son
+Colourfully painted mask from Dan Sai Folk Museum (left), Shan woman praying at Wat Prathat Doi Kong Mu in Mae Hong Son (centre) and Wat Analayo in Phayao (right)

 School children posing for photos at Pa Pao temple in Chiang Mai